lbke/research/auth.md

 When using a JWT token with a public certificate, technically, you can authenticate client-side, but use cases are limited.
 Here, the goal is only to redirect non-authenticated users as soon as possible using frontend code.

-See this ticket for some advanced pattern inspired by Vercel dashboard: https://github.com/VulcanJS/vulcan-next/issues/71
+See this ticket for some advanced pattern for Next.js inspired by Vercel dashboard: https://github.com/VulcanJS/vulcan-next/issues/71

 ## About the official Next.js authentication documenation
 https://nextjs.org/docs/authentication